 NOTE: This tutorial uses the legacy version of Graphcool and will be updated soon to use the new Graphcool Framework.
-The CLI commands mentioned in tutorial are outdated, you can read more about the new CLI here.
+The CLI commands mentioned in this tutorial are outdated, you can read more about the new CLI here.
 If you still want to go through this tutorial, you can install the old version of the CLI using

 npm install -g email@example.com.